Thought Leadership

 Why are SaaS partner programs important?

 Each company participating in a SaaS partner program knows that a single software company can't reach everyone by itself.
 Partner programs allow each company to leverage relationships with other SaaS companies to reach more customers, sell more products, execute projects more rapidly, or provide better services than it could by itself.
 In short, a SaaS partner program can be a force multiplier for a company.
-And while a SaaS partner program may be a key piece of a company’s marketing strategy, its impact is much greater than that.
+And while a SaaS partner program may be a key piece of a company's marketing approach, its impact is much greater than that.

 Types of SaaS partnerships

 Companies use many different terms for types of SaaS partnerships, but they generally fall into one of two groups: channel partnerships and technology partnerships.
 There is also a category called strategic partnerships.
-These are typically comprised of channel or technology partnerships (or combinations of those types of partnerships) that are elevated to a position of high importance due to their impact on a company's business strategy.
+These are typically comprised of channel or technology partnerships (or combinations of those types of partnerships) that are elevated to a position of high importance due to their impact on a company's business goals.

 Channel partnerships